 This program was established by the College Cost Reduction and Access Act of 2007 to help teachers manage their college expenses and to increase the number of qualified teachers serving in high-need fields.

 Eligible full-time students may receive up to $2,000 per term.
 This amount will be adjusted for less than full-time enrollment.
 The maximum total for undergraduate students is $16,000 and $8,000 for graduate students.
-(Due to federal sequestration, TEACH awards first disbursed after March 1, 2013 must be reduced by 6% resulting in a maximum award of $1,880 per term.)
+(Due to federal sequestration, TEACH awards first disbursed after March 1, 2013, are subject to change.)

 This grant reverts to a Direct Unsubsidized Loan (with interest accrued from the date of each grant disbursement) if students don’t complete teaching requirements.